OpenDrift/opendrift/README.md

 opendrift
 =========

-Open source framework for ocean trajectory modelling
+Open source framework for ocean trajectory modelling.

-Under construction
+See the wiki for description and installation: https://github.com/knutfrode/opendrift/wiki